CodeStory/codestoryway-devoxx14be/README.md

 <h1>Hello [[conference]]!</h1>
 ```

 The templating language used here is [Handlebars](http://handlebarsjs.com/).
-You can use every handlebar instructions but within `[[` and `]]` instead the usual `{{` and `}}`.
-As you may know, we are going to use some angular code in a few minutes, so we changed the way handlebars detect it's tag so it doesn't clash with angular.
+You can use every handlebar instruction but within `[[` and `]]` instead the usual `{{` and `}}`.
+As you may know, we are going to use some angularJs in a few minutes, so we changed the way handlebars detects it's tag so that it doesn't clash with angularJs.
 You can then use a mix of server side and client side content.

 Woot!
-Some Handlebars and some java 8 lambda at the same time.
+Some Handlebars and some Java 8 lambda at the same time.
 Everything is rendered server side.
 Consider it the jsp of 2014.

 ### Handlebars supports Loops

-In the app, Jean-Clause wants us to display a bunch of developers, so we need a way to iterate around a list of developers :
+In the app, Jean-Clause wants us to display a bunch of developers, so we need a way to iterate through a list of developers:

 ```java
 public class Server {